Technical SEO for SaaS: The Checklist Your Dev Team Needs

 If your page jumps when fonts load, ads appear, or images render, you're losing points.

-font-display: swapcarefully (or preload fonts) - Reserve space for dynamic content (ads, banners, etc.)
+Set width and height on images so the browser reserves space.
+Use font-display: swap carefully (or preload fonts).
+Reserve space for dynamic content (ads, banners, etc.).

 Target: LCP under 2.5s, CLS under 0.1, INP under 200ms.